unitreerobotics/unifolm-world-model-action/README.md

   </p>
 </div>
 <div align="justify">
-    <b>UnifoLM-WMA-0</b> is Unitree‘s first open-source world-model–action architecture spanning multiple types of robotic embodiments, designed specifically for general-purpose robot learning.
+    <b>UnifoLM-WMA-0</b> is Unitree‘s open-source world-model–action architecture spanning multiple types of robotic embodiments, designed specifically for general-purpose robot learning.
 Its core component is a world-model capable of understanding the physical interactions between robots and the environments.
 This world-model provides two key functions: (a) <b>Simulation Engine</b> – operates as an interactive simulator to generate synthetic data for robot learning; (b) <b>Policy Enhancement</b> – connects with an action head and, by predicting future interaction processes with the world-model, further optimizes decision-making performance.
 </div>

 ## 🦾 Real Robot Deployment